Thilak-shelby/TurtlePix/README.md

 ## Overview

-TurtlePix is a Java application that uses Object-Oriented Programming principles to model and render turtles with detailed anatomical parts.
-The project demonstrates modular design by composing turtles from components like body, head, legs, tail, and facial features.

-Key highlights include dynamic scaling, efficient management of multiple turtle instances, and collision detection to avoid overlapping drawings, all rendered smoothly using Java Swing and AWT.
+TurtlePix is a Java application designed to showcase Object-Oriented Programming by constructing and displaying turtles from individual parts such as the body, head, legs, tail, and facial features.
+The project emphasizes modular design, allowing flexible scaling and smooth rendering of multiple turtles.
+It also includes collision detection to ensure turtles are displayed without overlapping, using Java Swing and AWT for graphical output.

 ---